AURORA VIEWING TOUR#25: TO ALASKA

 Today, you will drive up the Dalton Highway into the Alaskan Arctic.
 As you depart Fairbanks, you will pass gold mines and drive alongside the Trans-Alaska Pipeline.
 Walking on the arctic tundra will give you a sense of the vast scale of Alaska’s arctic regions.
 Drive all the way north to the Arctic Circle, where you will receive an official Arctic Circle certificate.
 On the way back south to Fairbanks, stop and marvel at the majestic beauty of the northland’s most famous waterway, the Yukon River.
 The Aurora Driving Tour returns at night (between 3:00am and 4:00am).
 At least half of the tour will be in the dark to look for the Northern Lights.
 In the past this has generally proven to be the best opportunity to see aurora due to the large geographic distance covered.
 Tour includes round trip private transportation from A Taste of Alaska Lodge to tour departure point.
 This is an approximately 18 hour long tour.
 It departs the lodge at 10:00am today, returns between 3-4am the following day.

-The Alaska pipeline up close as seen on the local city tour and the optional Arctic Circle tour.
+The Alaska Pipeline typical view as seen on the local city tour and the optional Arctic Circle tour.
 Joan Steiner photo.

 • Round trip private transfers from hotel to tour departure point